The Queers: History

-Music
+Musical style and influences

 The Queers play a Ramones-derived style of pop punk.
 Much like The Ramones, common lyrical themes are of girls, love, drugs, alcohol and having fun.
 Musically the band deviates slightly from the driving rhythm guitar sound of the Ramones and augments their songs with harmony vocals and guitar solos.
 They have been described by Livermore as "The Ramones meets The Beach Boys".
 Ben Weasel of Screeching Weasel infrequently collaborates on songwriting with Joe Queer.
 The band is well known for the variety of cover versions they include on their records and during live performances.
 Bands/artists covered by The Queers include The Beach Boys, Ramones (including a complete re-recording of the Rocket to Russia album), Unnatural Axe, The Nobodys, Angry Samoans, The Mr. T Experience, Skeeter Davis, The Fantastic Baggys, The Who, The Undertones, The Hobos, Tommy James and The Shondells, Helen Love, The Catalogs (from Hawaii, featuring Les Hernandez of The Quintessentials), The Banana Splits and many more.

+Tom DeLonge of Blink-182, and Mike Herrera of MxPx, have cited The Queers as an influence.
+In 2008, a tribute album titled God Save The Queers was released, which featured covers by bands including Dwarves, Screeching Weasel, Teengenerate, New Bomb Turks, The Jolts, Hard-Ons, Toys That Kill, Parasites, Toothless George, and The Unlovables.

 Controversy

-Joe Queer has been publicly outspoken against Nazism and white supremacy over the years as expressed in various interviews and in the song "You're Tripping" off of the 1993 Lookout Records release Love Songs for the Retarded.
+Joe Queer has been publicly outspoken against Nazism and white supremacy over the years as expressed in various interviews and in the song "You're Tripping" from the 1993 Lookout Records release Love Songs for the Retarded.
 The lyrics state "I hate white power...
 Can't you see, this ain't Nazi Germany".

-In a 2014 open letter, Joe Steinhardt of Don Giovanni Records called on Asian Man Records and Recess Records to drop The Queers after Joe Queer made public statements in support of Ferguson police officer Darren Wilson.
+In a 2014 open letter, Joe Steinhardt of Don Giovanni Records called on Asian Man Records and Recess Records to drop the Queers after Joe Queer made public statements in support of Ferguson police officer Darren Wilson.
 Artist Mitch Clem, who had previously done work for the band, publicly broke ties as well.
 Steinhardt later apologized for the open letter, stating "I remain personally appalled by Joe Queer's defense of Darren Wilson, his use of the term Obongo regarding the president...at the same time, I recognize that a better way to go about this would be more thoughtful discussion directly with the people involved."
 Joe Queer later called Steinhardt a 'gutless wimp' and challenged him to a face to face debate to be filmed and put online.
 Steinhardt has yet to respond.